 A student is responsible for adhering to all Examination Regulations as published by the Office of the University Registrar and/or the Senate.
-All examination hall irregularities will be reported in writing by the Chief Proctor to the instructor of the course and to the Associate Director (Studies).
+All examination irregularities will be reported by trained RPNow proctors to the instructor of the course and to the Associate Director (Studies).
 Normally, such irregularities will be dealt with under the regulations pertaining to departures from academic integrity (see Academic Regulation 1).